There are no neutral responses when you tell someone you’re taking an Amtrak train across America.

 More people trickled into the observation car.
 I met a Dad and his 15-year-old son who were traveling to Chicago.
 The son was obsessed with train travel , and combined with a slight fear of flying, they decided to train 52 hours to Chicago.

 I settled into my seat and watched the most epic landscape unfold.

 Before we entered Colorado, I decided to have lunch in the dining car earlier rather than later on this day.
 Colorado’s canyons are some of most famous sections, starting right after the Glenwood Springs stop.
 It’s smart to get a good seat in the observation car by around Grand Junction, CO.

-(*A side-note about dining on Amtrak: In addition to a cafe car (which is essentially a snack bar/alcohol bar), there is a dining car serving meals.
-If you book a sleeper car, meals are included.
-Not the case for coach.
-On Amtrak, in order to utilize space, you’re always seated with another party (unless you have 4 people) at a table.
+Dining car Serves the meals.
+In order to utilize space, you’re always seated with another party (unless you have 4 people) at a table.
 This ensures some good mingling and crossed life paths.

 As for the food quality?
 It’s like a baseball game’s but with slightly higher prices.
 For that reason, definitely bring your own snacks and food if that’s important.
 I am so glad I brought fresh fruit!